chaos-polymtl/lethe/doc/source/examples/dem/packing-in-circle/packing-in-circle.rst

 Packing in circle
 ==================================

-This is the first example of Lethe-DEM.
 This example introduces the concept of parameter files to parametrize Lethe simulations.
 It is strongly recommended to visit `DEM parameters <../../../parameters/dem/dem.html>`_ for more detailed information on the concepts and physical meaning of the parameters in Lethe-DEM.

 Features
 ----------------------------------